Comprehensive Care After COVID-19

 Long-Term Symptoms Treated

 The Comprehensive COVID-19 Center welcomes patients who have symptoms related to COVID-19 beyond 30 days from the initial onset of illness or the last COVID-19 positive test.
-These include:

 - Persistent fevers or fatigue